I always say that the true test of a Passover dessert is one simple question: would you eat it not on Passover.

 1/2 teaspoon vanilla extract

-Put the pineapple, juice, sugar, and salt into a large shallow skillet (David recommends nonstick, but I used a regular skillet and it worked just fine) and set over medium heat.
+Put the pineapple, juice, sugar, lime zest, and salt into a large shallow skillet (David recommends nonstick, but I used a regular skillet and it worked just fine) and set over medium heat.

 Cook until the liquid mostly evaporates, stirring occasionally.
 Then keep cooking for 8-10 more minutes, stirring regularly, until the pineapple firms up, turns golden, and gets very sticky.
 Transfer the sticky pineapple bits to a medium mixing bowl.